Marketing today is no longer about pushing messages to a broad audience and hoping they resonate.

 With both AI and advanced analytics, eCommerce marketers are investing properly in their marketing campaigns with the aid of business intelligence and data science teams.

-Through better product recommendations, cross-selling, and targeted advertising, businesses can boost their user experiences.
+Through better product recommendations, cross-selling, and targeted advertising, businesses can enhance the user experience.

 Conclusion: